· 4 min read

 • Relationship strain

-About Radical Health: We're building the world's first AI Oncologist to ensure every cancer patient receives expert-level, personalized treatment recommendations, regardless of where they live.
+We're building an AI nurse navigator that delivers personalized expert reports so every cancer patient gets clear, evidence-based answers about their case, regardless of where they live.
 Our AI platform analyzes over 10 million patient records and is overseen by oncologists from UCSF, MSK, UCLA, and Johns Hopkins.
-Learn more about AI-powered personalized report at https://radicalhealth.ai.
+Learn more about AI-powered personalized reports at radicalhealth.ai.